To use, or not to use, a call center, that is the question.

 - Verifying the legitimacy of the call.
 This is especially true if your donors have never been contacted over the phone before or if they are very far lapsed.
 This is also perfectly normal and does not mean the donor had a bad experience.

 That’s a great thing and means your development team is doing something very special!
-Keep in mind, call center services are generally not meant to replace other fundraising initiatives, but simply to “enhance” them.
+Keep in mind, outsourced fundraiser services are generally not meant to replace other fundraising initiatives, but simply to “enhance” them.
 For example:

 - What are you doing with the lapsed donors who are not converting through your non-telefundraising channels?
 Why not test the telephone under a Breakeven Guarantee?